ASVAC 2025

 Her doctorate was in Lifestyle Medicine and Mental Health with a focus on what does it take to flourish.
 She is passionate about empowering people to live their best life.

-Beyond Blue's Be You programs provide educators with knowledge, tools and resources to create positive, inclusive and responsive learning communities where every child, young person, educator and family is empowered to achieve their best possible mental health.
+Beyond Blue's Be You programs provide staff in the education sector with knowledge, tools and resources to create positive, inclusive and responsive learning communities where every child, young person, educator and family is empowered to achieve their best possible mental health.

 About the Presenter